Islamic Derivatives and Structured Finance

 Structured Products Platforms

-We have advised a number of banks, including Deutsche Bank, Standard Chartered and HSBC on setting up their Shari'a-compliant structured products platforms which cater for the full range of structured products payoffs in a Shari'a-compliant format.
+We have advised a number of banks on setting up their Shari'a-compliant structured products platforms which cater for the full range of structured products payoffs in a Shari'a-compliant format.

 We have drafted template Shari’a-compliant derivatives and repo documentation for a number of institutions, including local and international banks, corporates and sovereign wealth funds.
 We advised the Saudi Arabian Monetary Authority on the development of template Shari’a-compliant derivatives documentation for the Saudi domestic market which is to be used for all Shari’a-compliant derivatives transactions between a Saudi bank and Saudi customer.